-Algae Harvest Commercial - No take Recreational - No take Scientific & Education - No take except by scientific or education permit issued by the Oregon Parks and Recreation Department or the Department of State Lands.
-Commercial - No take Recreational - No take Scientific & Education - Requires scientific or education permit issued by Oregon Parks and Recreation Department or the Department of State Lands, which may be issued if the research does not impede the management goals of the Marine Research Area.
-A range of algae harvest regulations are applicable under a Marine Conservation Area.
-Individual site management must include a clear justification for all proposed regulations for commercial, recreational, scientific and education algae harvest.
-Users should refer to individual site designation for a complete understanding of site regulations NON-REGULATO Marine Garden (Marine Education RY STANDARDS & MANAGEMENT PRACTICES 5 Area) Marine Research Area Marine Conservation Area Increase, enhance, and maintain visual and physical access on public lands to rocky habitats be inclusive of diverse uses while prioritizing the protection of ecological and cultural resources.
-Encourage educational and interpretive programming that increase informed visitation to the site and minimizes impacts to sites resources.
+research does not impede the management goals of the Marine Research Area.
+Individual site management must include a clear justification for all proposed regulations for recreational, scientific and educational algae harvest.

+Users should refer to individual site designation for a complete understanding of site regulations

+NON-REGULATORY STANDARDS & MANAGEMENT PRACTICES Marine Re esearch Area Marine Garden (Marine Education Area) Marine Conservation Area areas: Avoid enhance public access of habitats except concerns.
+Maintain but avoif current physical enhance visual Prioritize access impact researce.
+When possible, reshould report projet metadata to the perioritize incorporation into repository. al access to these sites. ss to these sites for low ch. ssearchers in these areas ect outcomes and ermitting agency for a publically accessible practices that aid in Increase, enhance, and maintain visual and physical access on public lands to rocky habitats to be inclusive of diverse uses while prioritizing the protection of ecological and cultural resources.
+Encourage educational and interpretive programming that increases informed visitation to the site and minimizes impacts to site resources.
 Educational programs should aim to reduce the impacts of trampling and wildlife disturbance, as well as monitor impacts of visitor use.
 Increase and enhance messaging around rules and regulations, and highlight general rocky habitat etiquette and stewardship.
-In regards to physical public access to areas- Avoid enhancement of future physical public access on public lands to rocky habitats except in instances of safety concerns.
-Maintain but avoid enhancing capacity of current physical access.
-Enhance visual access to these sites.
-Prioritize access to these sites for low impact research.
-When possible, researchers in these areas should report project outcomes and metadata to the permitting agency for incorporation into a publically accessible repository.
-Other actions and practice that aid in reaching site goals.
+Other actions and practices that aid in reaching site goals.
 Variable non-regulatory management practices are applicable in Marine Conservation Areas.
 Individual site management must outline clear non-regulatory management mechanisms that aid in reaching the site goals.

-Other actions and practice that aid in reaching site goals.

-Appendix E - Rocky Habitat Designations & Map
+Appendix E: Rocky Habitat Designations & Map

-Rocky Habitat Designations (as of January, 2020)
+Rocky Habitat Designations (as of May, 2020)